-This email is going to be short and sweet and will generally lack specifics since all of the specifics can be found on our website HERE https://www.zumbroendurancerun.com/ – PLEASE, PLEASE, PLEASE take the time to read through the website and at an absolute minimum read over / see the following as it pertains:
+This email is going to be short and sweet and will generally lack specifics since all of the specifics can be found on our website HERE http://www.zumbroendurancerun.com/ – PLEASE, PLEASE, PLEASE take the time to read through the website and at an absolute minimum read over / see the following as it pertains to the distance you are running.
+There is only one kind of trail / ultrarunner that we do not like, those that fail to read up in advance of a race – they are the bane of a race directors existence and a liability to themselves and all of their fellow racers.

 • https://www.zumbroendurancerun.com/maps-and-data/ – for all distances

 *100 mile and 50 mile runners, use your assigned race number to mark your drop bags.
-Your drop bags should include your first name, last name, race number and aid station location for the bag.
+Your drop bags should include your first name, last name, race number and aid station location for each particular bag.

 FOR 100 MILE RUNNERS (but everyone should read) – Pink Ribbon In Lieu of Back Bib:

+You bib number should be worn on the front of your body on your outer-most layer at all times.
 As always, your timing chip will be affixed to the back of your race bib, do not fold, bend or crease your bib.
-NEW this year, will be a “pull-tag” on the bottom of your bib, in the unlikely event that we have any issues with our timing system we will make use of your pull tag when you finish (if needed, we would pull your tag off of your bib when you finish to keep track of finishing order along with your time) so please DO NOT remove your pull tag in advance or unless directed to upon finishing the race – it is highly unlikely that we will need to utilize this.
-Also NEW this year, your emergency contact info will no longer be printed on the front of your bib, you are encouraged to write your emergency contact info on the back of your bib in the space provided, we will have Sharpie markers at check-in for you to do as much.
-More info on bib numbers can be found HERE https://www.zumbroendurancerun.com/2017-race-numbers/
+There is a spot on the back of your bib for you to write you emergency contact information and while the race does have this info on file and on the race site you are also encouraged to write your emergency contact info on the back of your bib in the space provided, we will have Sharpie markers at check-in for you to do as much.
+More info on bib numbers can be found HERE https://www.zumbroendurancerun.com/2018-race-numbers/

 Cell and Internet:

-There is no cell or 4G reception at the race start / finish area… plan accordingly.
+There is no cell or 4G reception at the race start / finish area or out at the other aid stations… plan accordingly.
 You can sometimes get cell / Internet at some of the nearby highpoints, both on the race course and on the local roads.

-Some runners have gotten themselves in trouble by not having, carrying or wearing enough clothing… we strongly encourage runners to carry a small / light packable shell jacket or large plastic garbage bag – having this could keep you from going hypothermic should we get cold temps which looks to be the case on Friday through Saturday morning… be smart and keep in mind that there are no heated facilities or buildings at Zumbro (just a park pavillion) – your options for staying warm are to produce body heat through running, have warm clothing to put on or drop out and get into your warm vehicle.
+Some runners have gotten themselves in trouble by not having, carrying or wearing enough clothing… we strongly encourage runners to carry a small / light packable shell jacket or large plastic garbage bag – having this could keep you from getting super cold should we get cold temps and rain / snow which looks to be the case at some point during the race according to current forecasts.
+IMPORTANT: keep in mind that there are no heated facilities or buildings at Zumbro (just an unheated park pavillion) – your options for staying warm are to produce body heat through running, have warm clothing to put on or getting into your warm vehicle after you finish or in the event that you drop out of the race.

 We will have all kinds of sweatshirts, t-shirts, posters, stickers etc. for sale – there is no cell or Internet at the start / finish area so we cannot process credit cards so check or cash only please.